IABTechLab/uid2docs/v1/guides/advertiser-dataprovider-guide.md

 ## Workflow D: Use an incremental process to continuously update UID2s.

-Continuously update and maintain UID2-based audiences utilizing Workflow A and Workflow C.
+Continuously update and maintain UID2-based audiences utilizing the preceding workflows.

-The response from Workflow A contains an `advertising_id` (UID2) and the `bucket_id` for the UID2's salt bucket.
+The response from [Workflow A](#workflow-a-retrieve-a-uid2-for-pii-using-the-identity-map-endpoints) contains mapping information.
 Cache the mapping between PII (`identifier`),  UID2 (`advertising_id`), and  salt bucket (`bucket_id`), along with a last updated timestamp.

-Using the results of Workflow C, repeat Workflow A to remap UID2s with rotated salt buckets.
-Repeat Workflow B to update the UID2s in audiences.
+Using the results of [Workflow C](#workflow-c-monitor-for-salt-bucket-rotations-related-to-your-stored-uid2s), repeat [Workflow A](#workflow-a-retrieve-a-uid2-for-pii-using-the-identity-map-endpoints) to remap UID2s with rotated salt buckets.
+Repeat [Workflow B](#workflow-b-send-uid2-to-a-dsp-to-build-an-audience) to update the UID2s in audiences.

 # Frequently Asked Questions
 ## How do I know when to refresh the UID2 due to salt bucket rotation?